scheidelg/deskbackup/pages/scripting_and_programming/copyObject.md

  - checking for circular recursion.

-Click [here](https://www.scheidel.net/library/copyObject.js) to view the entire Javascript function, along with some code to demonstrate it's use.
+Click [here](https://www.scheidel.net/library/copyObject.js) to view the Javascript function along with some code to demonstrate it's use.
+Please note that the full Javascript code includes detailed comments to explain the function's use, arguments, variables, and logic.

-Click [here](https://www.scheidel.net/library/copyObject-mini.js) to view the entire Javascript function, minified to ~1,100 characters.
+Click [here](https://www.scheidel.net/library/copyObject-mini.js) to view the Javascript function minified to ~1,100 characters.

+## NEED SOMETHING HERE

+NEED SOMETHING HERE - MORE DETAIL!

 ## References